 Ms. Xiaojun Shang has been our director since August 2012.
 Ms. Shang has been an executive director of CDH Investments Management (Hong Kong) Limited, an asset management company based in Hong Kong, since October 2010.
 Prior to that, She was an executive director of CDH Investment Advisory Private Limited, a private equity fund management company based in Singapore, from 2009 to 2010, a vice president of CDH Investments Management (Hong Kong) Limited from 2007 to 2009 and a vice president of CDH China Management Company Limited from 2003 to 2007.
 Prior to joining CDH China Management Company Limited in 2003, Ms. Shang was an assistant vice president of GIC Special Investments' Asia Pacific private equity group, focusing on direct investment opportunities in China.
 From 1997 to 2001, she worked for DBS Land Limited and CapitaLand Residential Limited in business development, strategic planning, asset management and corporate planning areas.
 Ms. Shang graduated with a Bachelor's degree in Business Administration with first class honors in 1996 from the National University of Singapore.

 Mr. Yunxiang Tang, a senior economist, has been our independent director since May 2012.
-Mr. Tang served as general manager of the People's Insurance Company (Group) of China Limited and chairman of the Board of Directors of Property and Casualty Company Limited, PICC Asset Management Company Limited, PICC Life Insurance Company Limited and PICC Health Insurance Company Limited from 2000 to 2007.
-He was the president of Insurance Association of China from 2001 to 2003 and vice chairman of the China Insurance Regulatory Commission from 1998 to 2000.
-Prior to that, he served in different senior leadership roles in the financial regulatory authorities, including assistant governor of the People's Bank of China, or the PBOC, head of the PBOC Guangdong Branch and chief of State Administration of Foreign Exchange, Guangdong Branch.
+Mr. Tang served as general manager of the People's Insurance Company (Group) of China Limited, or the PICC and chairman of the Board of Directors of PICC P&C, PICC Asset Management Company Limited, PICC Life Insurance Company Limited and PICC Health Insurance Company Limited from 2000 to 2007.
+He was the president of Insurance Association of China from 2001 to 2003 and vice chairman of the CIRC from 1998 to 2000.
+Prior to that, he served in different senior leadership roles in the financial regulatory authorities, including assistant governor of the PBOC, head of the PBOC Guangdong Branch and chief of State Administration of Foreign Exchange, Guangdong Branch.

 Mr. Stephen Markscheid has been our independent director since August 2007.
-He is currently the chief executive officer of Synergenz BioScience, Inc., a genomics company based in Hong Kong.
+Mr. Markscheid is currently a member of the board of directors and a member of the audit committee, compensation committee and/or nomination committee of Jinko Solar, Inc., China Integrated Energy, Inc., China Ming Yang Wind Group Limited and China Cast Education Corporation, all of which are public companies listed in U.S. He is currently the chief executive officer of Synergenz BioScience, Inc., a genomics company based in Hong Kong.
 Prior to that, Mr. Markscheid was the chief executive officer of HuaMei Capital Company, Inc., a Sino-U.S. investment advisory firm from 2006 to 2007.
 From 1998 to 2006, Mr. Markscheid served as senior vice president for global risk for GE Healthcare Financial Services and director of business development of GE Capital.
 Prior to joining GE, Mr. Markscheid worked as case leader for the Boston Consulting Group throughout Asia from 1994 to 1997.
 Prior to that, Mr. Markscheid had been a commercial banker for ten years in London, Chicago, New York, Hong Kong and Beijing with Chase Manhattan Bank and First National Bank of Chicago.
 Mr. Markscheid received his bachelor's degree in East Asian studies from Princeton University, a master's degree in international affairs and economics from the School of Advanced International Studies at Johns Hopkins University, and an MBA degree from Columbia University.